genomicsclass/leanpub/manuscript/modeling_exercises.md

 A>
 A>15.
 Use the Bonferonni correction to determine the p-value cut-off that guarantees a FWER of 0.05.
 What is this p-value cutoff ?
 A>
 A>
 A>
-A>    Note that our observed p-value satisfy the Bonferroni correction.
-A>
-A>
 A>16.
 Create a qq-plot to see if our Poisson model is a good fit: